rootVIII/txt_fmt/README.md

 - New lines will be preserved in the output file

 - Lines in the resulting text file will not exceed the specified length

+<pre><code>C:\Users\user1\Projects\txt_fmt>cat test.txt
+Use the keyboard to select letters.
+Press down to submit a letter-guess; correct letters will appear within the green squares on the letter-board.

+Study the unknown phrase after guessing a letter.
+Try to solve it in as few guesses as possible!

+When you are sure of your answer, type it into the solution box and press enter to submit your answer.

+C:\Users\user1\Projects\txt_fmt>
+C:\Users\user1\Projects\txt_fmt>txt_fmt test.txt 48

+C:\Users\user1\Projects\txt_fmt>cat test.txt.Wed_Oct_12_184000_2022
+Use the keyboard to select letters.
+Press down to submit a letter-guess; correct letters will appear within the green squares on the letter-board.

+Study the unknown phrase after guessing a letter.
+Try to solve it in as few guesses as possible!

+When you are sure of your answer, type it into the solution box and press enter to submit your answer.
+</code></pre>